stickman33/chrome-passwords-cleanup/README.md

 # Description
+If you saved your passwords for years and have a mess in your Chrome password store it may help you a bit to put things in order.
 This program helps to clean up your passwords by removing not working web-sites in Chrome web browser.
 # Usage
 1. Open Chrome browser.
 2. Go to the **Settings --> Autofill --> Password Manager**